-Premium Cleaning’s Tile Stripping & Waxing service is the perfect solution for your facility’s tile floors if you want them to gleam like the local super market’s The results we deliver are guaranteed to impress and satisfy.
-5,000 square ft, 50 square ft, no job is to big or too small.
+Premium Cleaning’s Floor Stripping & Waxing service is the perfect solution for your facility’s tile floors if you want them to gleam like the local super market’s The results we deliver are guaranteed to impress and satisfy.
+5,000 square ft, 50 square ft, no job is too big or too small.
 Services provided will be carried out by only highly experienced professionals who have dealt with every scenario imaginable.
 We are uncompromising when it comes to the quality of your tile floors.
 Call us for a free quote in person.

 Tile Floor Stripping and Waxing

 Typically performed on vinyl composite tile (VCT), Stripping and waxing is a floor cleaning concept that covers maximum cleaning and ongoing protection.
 This is the ideal way of keeping tile looking nice because once stripped, new coats of floor finish (wax) will seal and protect the tile itself from becoming soiled and damaged by everyday traffic.
 Newly finished floors look dazzling and are easier to clean for months; longer if regularly serviced.